GavinDavis1/Data_analytics_project_Agriculture/README.md

 Different datasets were merged, cleaned and prepared for implemetation into machine learning models to precdict milk production.

-Linear regrression, decision tree regressor and random forest regressor were compared for their ability to predict Milk productin with random forest regressor showing the highest accuracy.
+Linear regression, decision tree regressor and random forest regressor were compared for their ability to predict Milk production with random forest regressor showing the highest accuracy.